 Gift of Kimonos to

-Kesennuma – SI Tokyo Yayoi (Japan)
+Kesennuma – SI Tokyo Yayoi (Japan).
+Many people lost

 everything in theTohoku Earthquake in 2011.
 SI Tokyo Yayoi worked with the Japanese